 For example, you could have departmental channels in which you can deliver relevant company news and updates for each of the departments.

 You could have a WFH-tips channel in which employees can share and consume some good tips for working from home.

 💡 Related: How to Build a Successful Communication Plan.

 8. Don’t neglect the importance of technology

-No matter the nature of your employees’ jobs, today, it is impossible to make employee communications work without the right technology.
+No matter the nature of your employees’ jobs, today, it is impossible to make employee communications work without the right employee communications technology.

-Whether your employees work remotely, hybridly, or even if they are frontline employees, proper communication depends on the tools you provide them.
+Whether your employees work remotely, hybrid, or even if they are frontline employees, proper communication depends on the tools you provide them.